Natural Health & Wellness

 1. Duct tape therapy

-Using duct tape occlusion therapy, which entails covering the wart with duct tape for six days, soaking in warm water for ten minutes, and gently removing any dead skin cells with an emery board or pumice stone,
+Duct tape occlusion therapy works like this.
+Cover the wart with duct tape for six days.
+Soak in warm water for ten minutes.
+Gently remove dead skin cells with an emery board or pumice stone.

 1. Garlic juice or apple cider vinegar

-Many people have found success with natural remedies such as garlic juice or apple cider vinegar applied directly to the wart three times per day for several weeks until it resolves itself.
+Many people have found success with garlic juice or apple cider vinegar.
+Apply directly to the wart three times per day for several weeks until it resolves.

 1. Iodine